Five Days (TV series): Plot

 Leanne Wellings (Christine Tremarco) prepares to visit her grandfather, who resides in a convalescent home.
-She takes her two young children Rosie (Tyler Anthony) and Ethan (Lee Massey), and calls up the stairs to her eldest daughter, Tanya (Lucinda Dryzek), to join them.
+She takes her two young children Rosie (Tyler Anthony) and Ethan (Lee Massey), and calls up the stairs to Tanya (Lucinda Dryzek), her daughter from an earlier marriage, to join them.
 Tanya makes an excuse to avoid going.
 Leanne eventually leaves with Ethan and Rosie.
 Leanne rushes to collect a dog from the shelter before it closes.
 She then drives to her grandfather, new dog in tow, but stops at a lay-by to buy him some flowers from a van.
 A lorry draws up at the same time.
 The children lose sight of their mother as they sit in the car.
 Leanne does not return and the bewildered children start to walk away from the car.

 Leanne's husband Matt (David Oyelowo) works at a local gym.
-It is here that several of the characters connect with each other: Press Officer Defne Topcu (Michelle Bonnard) ignores loner Kyle (Rory Kinnear) as he tries to make a conversation.
+It is here that several of the film's characters are introduced: Press Officer Defne Topcu (Michelle Bonnard) ignores loner Kyle (Rory Kinnear) as he tries to make a conversation.
 In another scene, Leanne's parents, Barbara (Penelope Wilton) and John (Patrick Malahide) are introduced.
 The family slowly learn of Leanne's disappearance, and that Rosie and Ethan are now missing too.
 Kyle seems to have picked them up in a white van.
 The police begin the investigation, but the Press Officer feels there is a lack of support, and the DSI in charge is relatively new in the position.

 Matt's best friend, Gary (Doug Allen), who is about to retire from the military, complains of not having enough pension to live on.
 Matt gets him a job at the gym where he works, and the police recruit him to spy on Matt, paying him for information.

 The police begin a house to house investigation.
 Meanwhile, DC Stephen Beam (Charlie Creed-Miles) wakes up Sarah Wheeler (Sarah Smart), who has jet-lag and is disoriented.
 On learning the time from Beam, she dashes out of her flat, and opens a shed door to dump her rubbish.
 There, crouching in the darkness, she finds Ethan, and the dog.
 Ethan says that he was supposed to look after Rosie.
 Sarah is seen as a heroine for finding him.
 Ethan tells the police that his dog bit a man, who had a dirty white van.
 Kyle's mother Hazel (Margot Leicester) becomes suspicious of his actions.
 His hand is damaged, and he begins to wash his white van every day despite previously never washing it.